Legacy Organizing Solutions

 Guide your collections cataloguing, inventory record-keeping, image digitization

-Liaise with institutions, organizations or auction houses for archival donations or sale of artwork, collections, or papers
+Liaise with institutions, art specialists, appraisers, organizations, or auction houses for archival donations or the sale of artwork, collections, or papers

 Record stories about your artistic work or life